The impact of the 0x800703f1 error on your Windows 10 system will surely annoy you.

 Use the following steps to deactivate third-party antivirus software if necessary.

-- To open the Task Manager, press Win + X at the same moment.
+- To open the Task Manager, press Windows + X at the same moment.

 - Reboot the PC to see whether the problem has been resolved.